cloudflare/service-worker-custom-build/README.md

 # 👷 `worker-template` Hello World

+## NOTE: You must be using the Modules RC to use this template.
+Check the [wrangler releases page](https://github.com/cloudflare/wrangler/releases) for more information

 A template for kick starting a Cloudflare Workers project using custom builds and webpack

 * Worker code is in `src/`.
 The event handler is in `index.js`, and the `handleRequest` method is in